Social Science for Climate Change

 Adaptation Barriers and Governance

 Ekstrom, J. A., S. C. Moser, and M. Torn (2010).
 Barriers to Adaptation: A Diagnostic Framework.
-PIER Research Report, in press.
+PIER Research Report.
 Download pre-publication draft here.

 Moser, S. C. (2009).
 Good Morning America!
 The Explosive Awakening of the US to Adaptation.
 Charleston, SC: NOAA and Sacramento, CA: California Energy Commission.
 Available here.